uhd-urz/elAPI/ARCHITECTURE.md

 SMA follows most of the principles found in microkernel architecture guidelines with a few additions.

-**1. A core system must provide basic functionalities:** The core system principle is adopted straight from the textbook microkernel architecture principles.
+**1. A core system must provide basic functionalities:** The core system principle is adopted straight from the textbook microkernel architecture principles[^3].
 In SMA, the core system must provide the basic features.
 Here, features that would be considered as basic would depend on the software domain.
 At a minimum, the core system must enable the plugin system.
 The core system in elAPI offers interface style guides, logging functionality, helper functions, OS path handlers, basic validation abstractions, configuration manager, extended HTTPX API interfaces to communicate with eLabFTW endpoints, and plugin handlers that enable the entire plugin system. elAPI's core system can be extracted out